kljr/SpringboardVM/README.md

 sets the admin password to "admin".
 * Provides shell aliases to quickly navigate the directory hierarchy and perform tasks.
 * Provides automatic DB backups when you halt or destroy the VM, and backups on demand (requires vagrant triggers plugin).
+* Creates short drush aliases from host to guest which match your docroot folder name: `drush @docroot`

 ## Updating virtual hosts and adding new sites.